 Globally, IHD affects approximately 126 million individuals, equating to 1.7% of the world's population, and is responsible for nine million deaths annually [8].
 In Europe, IHD is the leading single cause of mortality, responsible for 862,000 deaths (19% of all deaths) among men and 877,000 deaths (20%) among women annually [9].
-While age-adjusted rates show
+While age-adjusted rates show a promising decrease in the incidence of IHD, the global prevalence of IHD is rising as healthcare systems are having to manage an increasing number of cases due to an aging population [8].
+Of note, men appear more commonly affected than women, with the incidence of IHD related to obstructive coronary disease typically starting in the fourth decade of life and increasing with age.

 Regional and national differences in total IHD burden and mortality reflect differences in the prevalence of cardiovascular disease (CVD) risk factors along with access to healthcare [9].
-Differences in access to effective primary and secondary prevention strategies may also play a role in differences in total CVD burden, particularly in low- and iniddle-income countries.
+Differences in access to effective primary and secondary prevention strategies may also play a role in differences in total CVD burden, particularly in low- and middleincome countries.

-The 'chronic ischaemic CVD' registry has recently investivate I the characteristics of a broad spectrum of contemporary patients with CCS in European countries [10].
-Evidence-based therapy prescribed for secondary prevention in this at-risk population was suboptimal, with less than two-thirds of patients being prescribed guideline-recommended combination of angiotensin-converting-enzyme inhibitor.
-(A'CEI)/angiotensin-II receptor blockers (ARB), beta blockers, aspirin, and statins at ambulatory visit or admission.
+The 'chronic ischaemic CVD' registry has recently investigated the characteristics of a broad spectrum of contemporary patients with CCS in European countries [10].
+Evidence-based therapy prescribed for secondary prevention in this at-risk population was suboptimal, with less than two-thirds of patients being prescribed guideline-recommended combination of angiotensin-converting-enzyme in-hibitors (ACEI)/angiotensin-II receptor blockers (ARB), beta blockers, aspirin, and statins at ambulatory visit or admission.
 Following discharge, significantly more patients were prescribed this recommended combination, though the proportion remained low.
-Age remained sex, and obesity were associated with low rates of prescribed medication.
-Thus, divere is a clear need to develop comprehensive management strategies, such as the simplified use of combination therapy, which may serve to address some of these limitations.
+Age, female sex, and obesity were associated with low rates of prescribed medication.
+Thus, there is a clear need to develop comprehensive management strategies, such as the simplified use of combination therapy, which may serve to address some of these limitations.

 Treatment guidelines for CCS recommend optimizing pharmacological therapy before coronary artery revascularization is considered [2].
-The importance of optimal medical therapy in patients with stable angina before referral for revascularization, along with the duration of pharmacotherapy, was recently discussed by Boden et al [6].
+The importance of optimal medical therapy in patients with stable angina before referral for revascularization, along with the duration of pharmacotherapy, was recently discussed by Boden et al. [6].

 Given that a large majority of coronary patients have unhealthy lifestyles in terms of smoking, diet, and sedentary behaviour, all of which adversely impact major cardiovascular risk factors, it makes sense to support lifestyle modification with the goal of disease stabilization or regression [11].
-However, data from the ESC-EORP European Action on Secondary and

-Primary Prevention through Intervention to Reduce Events (EUROASPIRE) V registry suggest that most coronary patients fail to achieve their blood pressure, low-density lipoprotein cholesterol (LDL-C), and glucose targets, even with the use of cardioprotective medication(s).
-Nevertheless, positive lifestyle changes by the patient (e.g. smoking cessation) should continue to be encouraged and supported in order to mitigate their cardiovascular risk profile.
+However, data from the ESC-EORP European Action on Secondary and Primary Prevention through Intervention to Reduce Events (EUROASPIRE) V registry suggest that most coronary patients fail to achieve their blood pressure, low-density lipoprotein cholesterol (LDL-C), and glucose targets, even with the use of cardioprotective medication(s).
+Nevertheless, positive lifestyle changes by the patient (e. g. smoking cessation) should continue to be encouraged and supported in order to mitigate their cardiovascular risk profile.